Headlabs/business-plan/business-plan/company-summary.md

 We will be both be located remotely, respectively in Pittsburgh, PA and Athens, GA.

 ### Company Ownership
 Headlabs is organized as a partnership among the two partners of Joshua G. Aronoff and Jason Tanner.
 Joshua G. Aronoff will handle business duties and Jason Tanner will handle technical duties.
+Other roles such as strategy, customer and product development, sales, and QA testing will be shared among both people.

+### Legal structure and ownership
+Headlabs is filed as a C Corporation.
+Both Jason and Josh own a percentage of the company based off of an initial founding percentage followed up by work-equity.

+### Locations and facilities
+Currently Headlabs is a remote-only work space thus requires no additional facilities or locations.

+### Mission Statement
+We merge virtual reality with the real-world.